E-Invoicing in Portugal

 B2G & B2B E-invoicing

-Comarch is connected to the governmental ESPAP platform (B2G) and is able to convert inhouse formats to the required UBL 2.1/CIUS PT format.
+Comarch has signed several agreements with local providers to support B2B e-invoicing, which is not yet mandatory.
+Additionally, Comarch is connected to the governmental ESPAP platform for B2G transactions and can convert in-house formats to the required UBL 2.1/CIUS PT standard.

 Archiving requirements for e‑Invoicing in Portugal